KyrellGod/Historical-Stock-Quotes-to-Matlab/README.md

 ### 2. Open Matlab and import the stock quotes

 Put the .csv files into the corresponding folder data/nasdaq100 or data/tecdax and import into Matlab by using the function *data/provide_data.m*.
-An example is give in the file example.m.
+An example is given in the file *example.m*.
 It is self-explanatory.

 To import all data for the nasdaq100 run this code.
 ```matlab